vitek-karas/linker/src/linker/Linker.Analysis/README.md

 The callstacks stop at public APIs or virtual methods.
 Stopping at virtual methods avoid lots of redundancy in cases where a very common virtual method (like `ToString`) has an override that is unsafe - which would otherwise show up everywhere that `ToString` is called.

 The linker already attempts to understand some simple reflection patterns.
 When it sees a pattern that it doesn't recognize, the containing method is marked as `LinkerUnanalyzed`.
 Cases where the linker *does* understand a relfection pattern are not yet taken into account.
-Because we have defined simulated attributes for reflection APIs, most of these will show up as calls to reflection APIs with the `KnownReflection` attribute to indicate that it is not generally safe.
+Because we have defined simulated attributes for reflection APIs, most of understood ones will show up as calls to reflection APIs with the `KnownReflection` attribute to indicate that it is not generally safe.

 Methods that look "unsafe" but are actually safe can be attributed with a specific attribute to track the feature area, or with `AnnotatedLinkerFriendly` which will prevent the method from showing up in "unsafe" callstacks.
 The tool may still report callstacks that only end up in `AnnotatedLinkerFriendly` methods (for now), though the plan is for these not to show up in the output.